Catenscia/MxOps/docs/source/user_documentation/checks.md

 ```

 If we only want to check that we received back the EGLD, we can use the value `included` for the
 `condition` attribute.
-This tells `Mxops` to only look if the specified expected transfers are
+This tells MxOps to only look if the specified expected transfers are
 included in the on-chain transaction.

 ```yaml